ninjatill/DotStarSwarmLighting/CommunicationStructure.md

-# Command Structure
+# Communication Structure
-Commands are send to the DS swarm (DSS) devices using JSON.
-The JSON object has 3 distinct containers that are used by the DSS: target, command and parameters.
+Messages are send to the DS swarm (DSS) devices using JSON.
+The JSON object has 3 distinct containers that are used by the DSS: root, target, and command.
+Each command contains parameters which govern device behavior or animations.
 One JSON string could have multiple targets, each containing multiple commands, each containing multiple parameters.
 The JSON format is:

 Basic single-command:
 ```